VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 For the remainder of this chapter, we will use the term aggregate to refer to a cluster of associated objects that are treated as a unit for the purposes of data changes.
-This does mean that event sourcing is directly related to the DDD approach; we are simply using the terminology from DDD to try to maintain some consistency in our terminology.
+This does not mean that event sourcing is directly related to the DDD approach; we are simply using the terminology from DDD to try to maintain some consistency in our terminology in this guide.

 # What is Event Sourcing?